aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KSV-0024/docs.md

-HostPorts should be disallowed, or at minimum restricted to a known list.
+According to pod security standard 'Host Ports', hostPorts should be disallowed, or at minimum restricted to a known list.

 ### Impact
 <!-- Add Impact here -->